The Universe in a Single Atom: Quantum Physics and Buddhism

 Buddhist teachings prove everything is changing and transitory.
-Essentially, thoughts come into our minds, then move on.
+Essentially, thoughts come into a mind, then move on.
 Buddhists believe this is what causes suffering.
 The Dalai Lama believes in justifying the concept of micro-matter through the definition of inconsistent flow.
 The nature of a paradoxical reality mirrors the Buddhist philosophy of emptiness.
 Quantum physics debates the sustainability of having the notion of reality, as defined by Buddhist philosophy.

 Cosmology and Buddhism

 One way Buddhists and scientists agree is their understanding of the Buddha's lack of explanation for the formation of the universe.
 However, Buddhist cosmologists have created the notion of a universe that has a form, expands, and then is destructive.
 Both sides, science, and Buddhist cosmologists, do not immediately resort to creating a Godly being as the origin of all matter.
 Moreover, in Buddhism, the universe is depicted as infinite and beginningless.
-The Dalai Lama wishes, in the book, to venture beyond the big bang and process thoughts about the possible structures and activity before the big bang.
+The Dalai Lama wishes, in the book, to venture beyond the Big Bang and process thoughts about the possible structures and activity before the Big Bang.